 From Carrick-a-Rede Rope Bridge to Belfast

-STONES: Carrick-a-Rede Rope Bridge
+STONES: Visit the Carrick-a-Rede Rope Bridge

 As I have mentioned in my Disobeying Rick Steves series, I’m always leery of visiting top tourist sites.
 Sometimes they are top sites because they are truly unique (like the Eiffel tower).
 And sometimes a top site exists because someone built the tourist bus infrastructure and the spot got written into a guide book.
 The Carrick rope bridge is a bit of the latter.
 But we went anyway.
 It’s perch out on the ocean offers expansive views of the stark, rocky coastline.